richardanaya/voir/README.md

 # Voir

-Voir is an incredibly simple store for keeping your mutations seperate from your view components in Vue.
+Voir is an incredibly simple store for keeping your mutations separate from your view components in Vue.

 ##Install